wchongmh/wchongmh.github.io/_pages/gallery.md

 ## 💌 Special Thanks
 > Thank you to Clancy Consulting, HKIE, SCEBE faculty, and especially my mother for their support.
 > These recognitions fuel my commitment to engineering excellence.
-> *Original media sizes preserved as requested*